 Since its founding, UFS has been governed by an independent board comprised of individuals dedicated to the Quaker values, founding philosophies, and spirit that is United Friends School.
 Our Trustees include original school founders, past and present parents, caregivers, community members, and members of the Religious Society of Friends.
-The Board meets on the second Thursday of each month (except July & August) at 7:30 p.m. in the Library.
+The Board meets on the second Thursdays of September, October, November, January, February, April, May and June at 7:00 p.m. in the library.
 Following are the UFS Board of Trustees’ profiles:

-Terri Hamer joined the Board in 2016.
+Terri Hamer joined the Board in 2016 and serves on the Finance Committee.
 Terri was previously the Business Manager at UFS and currently works as the Business Manager at Greene Street Friends in Philadelphia.
-She was the Finance Manger of a non-profit specializing in children’s mental health for twenty-one years.
-There she managed an annual budget of 13 million per year and 250 staff.
-She has a BA in Non-Profit Management from University of Massachusetts and her MBA from Suffolk University also in MA.
-Terri and her family relocated to Philadelphia (Mt Airy) from the Rhode Island/Massachusetts area in 2015.
-Her husband Sean is the middle school head at Germantown Friends School.
-They have two children, a son and a daughter, who both attend GFS.
+While at UFS, she was on the Safety Committee and the Property Committee.
+Terri believes, “Keeping the continued connection to UFS through the board is important.
+This school is a special place for children to grow.”
+Terri has a BA in Non-Profit Management from the University of Massachusetts and her MBA from Suffolk University also in Massachusetts.
+Terri and her family live in Mt Airy.
+Her husband, Sean, is the middle school head at Germantown Friends School where both their children attend.
 As a family, the Hamers like to travel and enjoy visiting new places and learning new cultures.

 Bob Wirtshafter joined the Board in 1994.
-He has served on the Finance, Capital Campaign, and Auction Committees.
-Bob is the clerk of the Finance Committee and clerk of the Compensation Committee.
-Bob and his wife, Angela are members of Abington Meeting.
+Bob is the clerk of the Finance Committee.
+He has also served on the Advancement, Compensation, Capital Campaign, and Auction Committees, and as Treasurer of the Board.
+Bob and his wife, Angela moved to Chatham MA in 2014 and attends Board meetings remotely.
+They are members of South Yarmouth Friends Meeting.
 He is the father of Hannah and Adam, alumni of UFS.
 Bob is a full-time house daddy, soccer player and school volunteer who, in his spare time, runs his own energy and environmental consulting company.